The management of civil parking enforcement within the County of Devon by the Council will:

 Emergency services vehicles will also be considered exempt if on official duties.
 In the case of marked vehicles this will be assumed to always be the case.

-In the case of unmarked police cars, these will be treated as exempt as long as the blue police log book, bearing the Devon and Cornwall Police crest. is displayed on the dashboard of the car.
-Notes, laminates and other such items do not exempt the car from the restriction as these are easily forged.
+In the case of unmarked police cars, these will be treated as exempt in permitted parking locations e.g. Limited Waiting, Pay and Display and Residents Permit areas, if a Police Exemption Notice bearing the Devon and Cornwall Police logo is displayed on the dashboard of the car.
+The VRM on the notice must match the vehicle VRM.
+Any other notes, laminates, and other such items do not exempt the car from the restriction as these are easily forged.

 Emergency paramedics making use of their own cars, or doctors making use of their own car in an emergency are to be considered exempt however unless they make you aware of this in person you are unlikely to know this.